Battery Consumption – 40mins = 36%

 I dove straight back into the cave and began exploring, picking up different items and upgrading some to a Gold variety through mysterious Knight Statues that are found within the cave, this is a very useful feature to help speed up the progress of advancing items effectiveness.

 Your character has an item bag with a large inventory, plus slots in your Belt to hold items for quick use.
-There are different variants for Helmets, Boots, Cloaks, and Rings which you can switch between to increase the overall power, health, and abilites of the cave explorer, as well as visually customizing the overall appearance.
+There are different variants for Helmets, Boots, Cloaks, and Rings which you can switch between to increase the overall power, health, and abilities of the cave explorer, as well as visually customizing the overall appearance.

 I wrapped up my initial test play at 40 minutes, without being eliminated, so the beginning stages are quite simple, but still very entertaining.
 There looks to be a lot of content to keep players on the hook, and multiplayer options allow for recruiting and forming your own Guild to continue the adventure.